The Royal Ballet: Kevin O'Hare

-Royal Opera House, Manchester
+Proposed Royal Opera House, Manchester

 In 2008 the Royal Opera House and Manchester City Council began the planning stages of a new development known as Royal Opera House, Manchester.
 The proposal would have seen the Palace Theatre in Manchester receiving an £80 million refurbishment, to allow it to receive productions by both the Royal Ballet and Royal Opera.
 The proposals would have established the Palace Theatre as a designated base for the Royal Opera House companies in the North of England.

 The proposals were approved by the then Secretary of State for Culture, Olympics, Media and Sport, Andy Burnham MP, and was accepted by a number of public bodies.
 An independent report suggested that the cost of the project would be £100 million with another £16 million needed annually for running costs of the new site.
 In 2010 it was announced that the project was being shelved as part of larger arts-funding cuts.